ngugimuchangi/alx-backend-user-data/0x02-Session_authentication/README.md

-# 0x01.
-Basic authentication
+# 0x02.
+Session authentication

 ## About
 - Simple HTTP API for playing with `User` model.
-- Implements `Basic Authentication` scheme
+- Implements `Basic Authentication` scheme and `Session Authentication`

 ## Files